Penguin Christmas Card

 Making fun and creative projects with your kids is an experience that you will never regret.
 Yes, I know, in reality it isn’t always all fun.
 But it can be, trust me.
 It just takes practice.
 And I want to help you make it a little easier to be able to do hands-on activities more often…with less prep, less mess and no glitter in sight.
 The first step is filling up your bag with the right things.
 Then you will be ready to make every single project on this site, since I use the same master list for every…single…craft!
 That’s right 🙂 Let’s get started.

-- Fold one of the black pieces of construction paper in half to form the base of the card
+- Step 1 for making your penguin Christmas card is to fold one of the black pieces of construction paper in half to form the base of the card

 - Cover an oval shaped area, on the front of the card, with squares of white tissue paper to form the penguin’s stomach